What is responsible digital citizenship?

 What children and teenagers get out of being digital citizens

-When they’re online, children and teenagers are mostly social and collaborative.
+When they’re online, children and teenagers are mostly collaborative and social.

-Facebook, Instagram, Snapchat and Tumblr help teenagers keep up with local and long-distance friendships, share experiences and support peers.
-The culture of sharing helps teenagers feel connected to a larger global community.
+For example, games like Minecraft allow children to work with others to build new worlds.
+Platforms like Facebook, Instagram, Snapchat and TikTok help teenagers keep up with local and long-distance friendships, share experiences and support peers.
+The culture of sharing helps children and teenagers feel connected to a larger global community.

-Digital citizenship also lets teenagers express themselves by sharing and posting comments, images and videos.
-They can explore who they are and take action on issues they care about by starting or signing online petitions, joining or creating online communities and interest groups, or just by creating content like animations or blogs.
+As digital citizens, teenagers express themselves by sharing and posting comments, images and videos.
+They can explore who they are and take action on issues they care about by starting or signing online petitions, joining or creating online communities and interest groups, or just by creating content like animations or memes.